bestselfcoaching

 • Use reflections: Reflections build trust and rapport and make the other feel heard.
 Empathy reflections clarify thoughts and feelings and ensure the other person feels understood.
 Content reflections and summarizations help clarify and recap conversations.
 Positive verbal behavior increases the quality of interactions, predicting more engagement, better relationships, and better performance.

 Individuals with high levels of emotional intelligence have greater sensitivity and empathy and are able to express themselves.
-As a result, they are rated more effective leaders by their direct reports and manager and receive higher performance ratings.
+As a result, their direct reports and managers rate them as more effective leaders and give them higher performance ratings.

 Team rituals can include:

-• Designate a facilitator: A designated facilitator can set the tone for the meeting and keep the meeting on point.
-The facilitator can also wrap up the meeting by using summarizations and mutually agreed-upon action items.
+• Designate a facilitator: A designated facilitator can set the tone for the meeting and keep it on point.
+The facilitator can also wrap up the meeting using summarizations and mutually agreed-upon action items.

 • Polls/surveys: It is harder to “read the room” on video, so polls and surveys can be helpful.

-• Chatbox: The chatbox can be distracting if ground rules aren’t set ahead of time.
-Designate someone to monitor the chatbox for the speaker.
+• Chatbox: The chatbox can be distracting if ground rules aren’t set beforehand.
+Designate someone to monitor the chatbox.

 Teams with high levels of emotional intelligence have more cohesion, perform better, are more satisfied with team communication, and receive social support from other team members.
 In addition, there is a high degree of psychological safety.